debaze/debaze.github.io/blog/posts/fast-quaternion-multiplication-with-simd.md

 A quaternion is typically represented as a scalar part $w$ and an vector part $(x, y, z)$.
 The vector part is composed of [*imaginary numbers*](https://en.wikipedia.org/wiki/Imaginary_number), that is, numbers whose square is $-1$.
 When a quaternion has a vector part of $0$, it behaves exactly like a real number.
 This quaternion is called an *identity quaternion*.

-## The `quat` struct
+## The quaternion class

-The struct is just a wrapper around a SIMD data type.
+The class is just a wrapper around a SIMD data type.
 In our case we'll use a `__m128` for a 32-bit floating-point quaternion.

 <span class="post-filename">quat.hpp</span>